Validate Web SDK implementations with Experience Platform Assurance

 Validate the current state of your Web SDK implementation

-1. Select the row with the event called Alloy Response Handle.
+1. Filter and select the row with the event called Alloy Response Handle.

 2. A menu shows up on the right.
 Select the + sign next to ACPExtensionEventData